conan-io/docs/devops/metadata.rst

 .. include:: ../common/experimental_warning.inc

-A Conan package is typically composed by several C and C++ artifacts, headers, compiled libraries, executables.
-But there are other files that might not be necessary for the normal consumption of such a package, but that could be very important for compliance, technical or business reasons, for example:
+A Conan package is typically composed by several C and C++ artifacts, headers, compiled libraries and executables.
+But there are other files that might not be necessary for the normal consumption of such a package, but which could be very important for compliance, technical or business reasons, for example:

 - Full build logs
 - The tests executables